HectareaGalbis/adp/docs/user-guide.md

 (ADP:SUBSUBHEADER "A subsection of my guide.")
 ```

 As I said, I'm using headers in this guide.
 This is a header: [The ADP User Guide](/docs/user-guide.md#the-adp-user-guide).
 This is a subheader: [Setting up ADP](/docs/user-guide.md#setting-up-adp).
 And this is a subsubheader: [Headers](/docs/user-guide.md#headers).
 Note that I can make a reference to a header.
 I can achieve this with header-tags.
-We will see this later in [Tags and references](/docs/user-guide.md#tags-and-references).
+We will see this later in [Cross references](/docs/user-guide.md#cross-references).

 ### Text